 The Basic features cover the most common options.

-Automatically Adjust Pricing When Base Price Changes: As Mecka gets the latest prices from your suppliers it will raise or lower the prices on your stores.
+Automatically Adjust Pricing When Base Price Changes: As Mecka gets the latest prices from your suppliers, it will raise or lower the prices on your stores if this is selected.

 Force to MAP When Available: Enable this checkbox to LOWER all the prices on this Price Sheet to MAP.
 Be careful when using this option because it can cause you to sell below your total cost.